Introduction:

 When to post

 Consistency is key and if you can post 5-7 times a week on your platform you will start to build a presence.
-Please don’t feel you need to post multiple times per day unless you have something different or time related that needs to be shared – It is possible to over saturate by posting too much on social media, if this happens your followers will stop engaging.
+Please don’t feel you need to post multiple times per day unless you have something different ro time related that needs to be shared – It is possible to over saturate by posting too much on social media, if this happens your followers will stop engaging.

 Image quality and video

+You don’t need to be a professional photographer to succeed on social media, but you do need to be selective with the images and photos you post.
+We would recommed a core number of posts say 50% use good quality image and video that show case your organisation as professional.
 The other 50% of images can be as high-quality beautiful shots in their own right, or simply raw and real pictures.
 The key here is to decide what type of organisation you want to be.
 For us we wanted to show the skill and heritage of our members, so we tried to use as many beautiful and inspiring images as we could.
-That said if you are not sure yet don’t over think it to start get posting and just ask yourself does my image show something interesting for me and equally something interesting for someone who doesn’t know what I do.
-If it’s interesting for others, people will start to share and follow your social media channels.
+That said if you are not sure yet don’t over think it to start get posting and just ask yourself does my image show something interesting for me and equally something interesting for someone who doesn’t know what to do.
+If its interesting for others, people will start to share and follow your social media channels.

-Direct messages
+Direct Messages

 Direct or Private messages can be a useful way for individuals to contact your organisation through social media but remember when replying to be more formal as you are representing the organisation when answering these messages on its behalf.
 It is useful to set up auto responses if you are unable to check the private messages regularly and this can be simply diverting people to your organisations email address.